GliaX/Stethoscope/README.md

 All printed parts should be printed with ABS or PLA plastic at 0.2mm layer height, though it is acceptable for the first layer to be 0.3mm.

-We print the eartubes with a brim of 2mm to ensure that none of the parts lift off.
+We print the eartubes and Y-pieces with a brim of 2mm to ensure that none of the parts lift off.

 **INFILL MUST BE 100%.** Otherwise, the stethoscope will not print well.